xcalibersword/chatbot/README.md

 ## In progress
 - data_utils (manual label 50 input everyday)
-    - use test bot to build up template for labels
+    - use test bot to build up template for labels (build up on the other functions)
-    - auto label input
+    - auto label input (add more slot and intent,arrange the functions)
-    - build NLU model data pipeline
+    - build NLU model data pipeline (use jieba, edit slot, edit crf, remove useless function, simplify stuff using tf2.0)
 - train_NLU
 - NLU_classifier

 - Design Doc (for collabs)
 - Dialog State Tracking
     - state